geneichinose/capstone_project_24_1_report/README.md

 11. Plot multiclass ROC and average ROC curves, compare AUC values
 12. When classifiers have clf.decision_function() method then plot the multiclass precision and recall curves.

-For the modeling we tested 10 classifiers:
+For the modeling we tested 10 classifiers and a preliminary sequential layered neural network classifier:
 1. Support Vector Machine (SVC)
 2. Decision Tree Classifier (DTC)
 3. K-Neighbors Classifier (KNN)